dieterlab969/kenfinly-api/docs/SETUP_MANUAL.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│        APPLICATION DATABASE (MySQL in Prod / PostgreSQL in Dev)  │
+│        APPLICATION DATABASE (MySQL in Prod)                     │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                   │
 │  ┌──────────┐    ┌─────────────┐    ┌─────────────────┐          │